jadecobra/python_tdd_exercises/source/ModuleNotFoundError.rst

 .. code-block:: python

        import module_0
-   E   ModuleNotFoundError: No module named 'module_0'
+   E   ModuleNotFoundError: No module called 'module_0'

 Looking at the traceback starting from the bottom